 After completion of your coaching package.

 Support will continue via email reminders and my newsletter.
-You may want to consider joining my Manifesting Elite Support Program which includes two live, interactive web-teleconference presentations and Q&A.
+You may want to consider joining my Manifesting Elite Support Program which includes two live, interactive web-teleconference presentations and Q&A. (this program has been discontinued)

 Tips to make the most of your coaching with The BEING Coach.